haiderstats/reservation-prices/README.md

 All the results from the 10-times repeated 10-fold cross validation are saved in the `RDSFiles` folder and can be reas into R using the `readRDS()` function.
 These RDS files can be replicated by runnning `Experiments.R`.
 All Tables and Figures were created in `MakeTables_Figures.R`.

-Eventually, all the data files will be uploaded into a `Data` folder.
+All the data files can be obtained in the `Data` folder.